weaverj/testpyramidexample/README.md

 A powerpoint presentation is at the root directory.

 ## Running RxDemo Server
 You will need Java 1.8.x or higher and Maven 3 or higher installed.
-You should be able to do a "java -version" and "maven -version" from command line.
+You should be able to do a "java -version" and "mvn -version" from command line.

 - cd to the rxdemo-server subdirectory and perform a "mvn clean install" operation.
 - cd to the rxdemo-server/rest subdirectory and perform a "mvn exec:java".